 have to think about which registers to use and to not optimize away all

-unnecesarry memory references before the design even works.
+unnecessary memory references before the design even works.
 That is

 why the first thing the default exception handler will do is to store the

 current state of the register file.
 This is essential so that, once returned